-The reserve risk is defined as the risk of unsuitable case reserves (for example, over or under reserving) and/or insufficient technical reserves in place to meet incurred losses and associated expenses.
+The risk of unsuitable case reserves (for example, over- or under-reserving) and/or insufficient technical reserves in place to meet incurred losses and associated expenses.
 HSA makes financial provisions for unpaid claims, defence costs and related expenses to cover liabilities both from reported claims and from 'incurred but not reported' (IBNR) claims.
-If insufficient reserves were put aside to cover our exposures, this could affect HSA's future earnings and capital.
+If insufficient reserves were put aside to cover our exposures, this could affect the HSA's future earnings and capital.